neo4j/neo4j-java-driver/README.md

 # Neo4j Java Driver

-An alpha-level database driver for a new Neo4j remoting protocol.
+A database driver for a new Neo4j remoting protocol.

-*Note*: This is in active development, the API is not stable.
-Please try it out and give us feedback, but expect things to break in the medium term!

 ## Minimum viable snippet